How to Buy Cannabis: The Differences Between Sativa, Indica & Hybrid Strains

 Sativas get your mind moving and are categorized as 'creative weed'.
 Ask for:

 Sour Diesel, Green Crack, Jack Herer, Durban Poison, Super Silver Haze, Super Lemon Haze, Purple Haze, Island Sweet Skunk, Ghost Train Haze, Acapulco Gold, East Coast Sour Diesel, Strawberry Cough

-We must clarify that the above descriptions address the extremes, i.e. 100% indica and 100% sativa strains.
+I must clarify that the above descriptions address the extremes, i.e. 100% indica and 100% sativa strains.
 The majority of cannabis strains available today are really hybrids that can lean heavily in one direction (either indica or sativa).
 These ‘hybrid’ strains of cannabis combine elements of both the indica and sativa species through the breeding process.
 Hybrids are popular as they maintain the most favorable aspects associated with each of the parents.
 Hybrids can be sativa or indica dominant – or right in the middle.
-We recommend consulting with your local bud tender or caregiver for strain specifics.
+I recommend consulting with your local bud tender or caregiver for strain specifics.

 The majority of cannabis strains available today are really hybrids that can lean heavily in one direction or the other.

 Choosing between indica and sativa varieties of cannabis (and the associated THC) is dependent on the users symptoms and desired effects.
 Those seeking an upbeat, focused, and creative experience, should select a sativa dominant strain.
 Alternatively, those looking for relaxing, appetite inducing, and sedative effects should choose an indica dominant strain.
 When using cannabis therapeutically, you can use the following chart to determine which variety of THC is best suited for your symptoms and needs.
 Follow my consumption and dosage guides for more on how to use cannabis safely and effectively.